RoomPilot: Controllable Indoor Scene Synthesis via Multimodal Semantic Parsing: Method

 \section{Method}

-Given a user’s natural-language description $T$ and a CAD floor plan $F$, our goal is to generate a complete 3D indoor scene $S$ that integrates architectural structures (walls, doors, windows) and furniture arrangements while ensuring geometric consistency, semantic coherence, and functional interactivity.
-As illustrated in Figure \ref{fig:overview}, our framework consists of three main stages: \textbf{(1) Cross-Modal Semantic Parsing:} The textual description $T$ and floor plan $F$ are processed by a large language model and a geometric parser, respectively, to produce the initial IDSL configuration $\mathcal{S}_0$. \textbf{(2) Self-Regulating Scene Optimization:} A self-regulating, annealing-based energy evolution mechanism dynamically balances structural stability and semantic alignment, performing global optimization of spatial layouts and object interactions within the IDSL representation. \textbf{(3) Hierarchical Scene Generation:} The optimized IDSL is instantiated into complete architectural structures, furniture assets, and their spatial relationships in 3D space.
-The key innovation lies in using IDSL as a unified semantic interface, which decouples the expression of design intent from its physical realization, allowing each stage to be optimized independently while maintaining global scene consistency.
+Given a detailed textual description $T$ or a CAD floor plan $F$ as the sole input, our goal is to generate a complete 3D indoor scene $S$.
+As illustrated in Figure \ref{fig:overview}, our framework consists of three modules: (1) \textbf{Cross-Modal Semantic Parsing}: Textual descriptions or CAD floor plans are transformed into an initial IDSL configuration $\mathcal{S}_0$ using an LLM.
+(2) \textbf{Self-Regulating Scene Optimization}: Starting from the initial IDSL configuration $\mathcal{S}_0$, the scene is iteratively refined by jointly considering structural stability and semantic alignment to get the optimized IDSL $\mathcal{S}^\ast$.
+(3) \textbf{Hierarchical Scene Generation}: The optimized IDSL $\mathcal{S}^\ast$ is instantiated into a complete indoor scene with architectural structures, furniture assets, and their spatial relationships.